MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-azure-05.md

 You are about to start creating the Bot, but to make it useful you need to give it a resource from which it can pull data.
 Since the *Bot* will be able to count the amount of **Tracked Objects**, find specific ones by name and tell details, you will use a simple Azure Function that has access to the **Azure Table storage**.

-Download the Azure Function Project: [Tracked Objects Azure Function](https://github.com/microsoft/MixedRealityLearning/releases/download/a-tag/AzureFunction_TrackedObjectsService.zip)
+Download the Tracked Objects Azure Function project: [AzureFunction_TrackedObjectsService.zip](https://github.com/microsoft/MixedRealityLearning/releases/download/azure-cloud-services-v2.4.0/AzureFunction_TrackedObjectsService.zip) and extract it to your hard drive.

 This Azure Function has two actions, **Count** and **Find** which can be invoked via basic *HTTP* *GET* calls.
 You can inspect the code in **Visual Studio**.